Referenceless characterisation of complex media using physics-informed neural networks: Results and Discussions

-The focusing efficiency achieved at different points across the output facet of the fiber when performing OPC with only the first plane ($\textrm{SLM}_{1}$) when using a TM obtained via the PS and MPNN techniques is shown in Fig.~\ref{fig:dark_spots}a.
+In the case of performing OPC with only the first plane ($\textrm{SLM}_{1}$), the focusing efficiency achieved at different points across the output facet of the fiber using a TM obtained via the PS and MPNN techniques is shown in Fig.~\ref{fig:dark_spots}a.
 Using the PS technique, we observe a reduction of the focusing efficiency at several output points due to the dark-spot problem~\cite{cizmar_shaping_2011}.
 This is due to the nature of speckle that results in a high probability of obtaining very low output intensities of the internal reference mode after scattering through the fiber.
 This leads to low interference visibility in the PS technique for specific output modes, which consequently results in inaccuracy in the reconstructed transmission matrix at these outputs.
-This problem is solved by measuring the transmission matrix with the MPNN technique, as this does not involve a reference mode.
+This problem is solved by measuring the transmission matrix with the MPNN technique, as this does not involve a \AddS{static} reference mode \AddS{ but instead uses many random inputs to probe the scattering process}.
 The more uniform focusing efficiency achieved across the output facet of the fiber with the MPNN technique is clearly illustrated in Fig.~\ref{fig:dark_spots}a.
 A histogram of focusing efficiencies achieved with these two methods (Fig.~\ref{fig:dark_spots}b) shows that low focusing efficiencies are only observed with the PS technique, while the MPNN technique achieves a significantly higher maximum focusing efficiency.

 While improved control with the first phase plane using various optimisation techniques has been well studied in many previous works, one of the chief merits of our approach lies in the simultaneous measurement of relative phases between the rows of the transmission matrix, i.e. the coherence between output modes.
 We assess the accuracy of the reconstructed relative phase between output modes by performing an OPC experiment to focus light by using only the second phase plane ($\textrm{SLM}_{2}$).
 Log-scale images of a focused spot at the centre of the output facet of the fiber using the two techniques are compared in Fig.~\ref{fig:results_FE}a-b.
 We observe the suppression of unwanted speckle background when using a TM obtained with the MPNN technique as compared to the one acquired using the PS technique.
 By measuring the focusing efficiencies for different input modes, the overall enhancement obtained with the MPNN technique as compared to the PS technique is evident in Fig.~\ref{fig:results_FE}c.
 The average focusing efficiency using the second plane increases from $26.5 \pm 2.3 \%$ using PS to $40.8 \pm 1.7 \%$ using MPNN.
 The underlying reason for this improvement is that learning the TM with the MPNN technique does not require a static internal reference mode, whereas the use of the fixed internal reference mode in the PS technique results in errors at particular outputs due to the dark-spot problem.